The House I Grew Up In

 Joseph Conrad in Youth, A Narrative

 A friend grew up on a farm outside of Pittsburgh.
-He went home for a 50th college re-union and was surprised that entire area had been replaced by subdivisions.
-He said it was the same sensation that family he knew that lived in Santa Rosa related: they returned home after the major fires last fall that burned down about a quarter of the city and there was nothing to recognize of their neighborhood, much less their house.
+He went home for a 50th college reunion and was surprised that subdivisions had replaced his old neighborhood.
+He said it was the same sensation that family he knew that lived in Santa Rosa related: they returned home after the major fires last fall that burned down about a quarter of the city, and there was nothing to recognize of their neighborhood, much less their house.

-I remember being fascinated by the original Sim City simulation game.
-It could recreate in the course of an hour what might take 50-100 years of actual time in the evolution of a city.
-It fundamentally changed the way I looked at the built environment.
-I can remember watching time lapse photography of buildings being constructed and plants sprouting, flowering, and withering but this was an entire system where different parts were waxing and waning at the same time.
+His story reminded me of the original Sim City simulation game.
+In the course of an hour, the game allows you to direct 50-100 years in the evolution of a city.
+I found it fascinating and it fundamentally changed the way I looked at the built environment.
+I can remember watching time-lapse photography of buildings being constructed and plants sprouting, flowering, and withering, but this was an entire system where different parts were waxing and waning at the same time.

-My parents lived in an apartment when I was born, they purchased a house when I was about two and my father set about remodeling it prior to us moving in.
-My mother and I stayed with her family for about nine months and I can remember visiting the new house and seeing my father greet us at the door holding a hammer with a red kitchen town wrapped around his head like a bandanna to keep the sweat out of his eyes.
-I remember thinking that was just wrong somehow, the wrong way to use a towel and I have carried the image in my mind for many years.
+My parents lived in an apartment when I was born; they purchased a house when I was about two, and my father set about remodeling it before my mother and I moved in.
+My mother and I stayed with her family for about nine months.
+I remember visiting the new house and my father greeting us at the door, holding a hammer with a red kitchen town wrapped around his head like a bandanna to keep the sweat out of his eyes.
+I remember thinking that was just wrong, the wrong way to use a towel, and I have carried the image in my mind for many years.

-The house I grew up in was built in the early 1900’s, I believe it was 1905 or 1908, and lasted more than a century.
-There was an old cistern that we filled with rock and an old outside that was torn down at some point.
-We tore down an old garage that had become termite ridden but left the slab as a patio we used for many years before replacing it with a chat gravel driveway and a two car turnaround.
+The house I grew up in was built in the early 1900s and lasted more than a century.
+There was an old cistern that we filled with rock and an old outhouse that was torn down at some point.
+We tore down an old garage that had become termite-ridden but left the slab as a patio we used for many years before replacing it with a chat gravel driveway and a two-car turnaround.

-My father continued to remodel and expand the house in various ways all during my youth: walls moved, kitchen sink moved and a central island added, new floors, a “new side” that doubled the house and required that the stairways be re-arranged.
+My father continued to remodel and expand the house in various ways during my youth: walls were moved, the kitchen sink was moved, a central island was added, new floors, a “new side” added that doubled the size of the house and required that the stairways be re-arranged.
 I watched all of these changes as I grew up.
-I can remember waking up one morning and realizing that the stairway was now in a different place.
-A makeshift fence guarded the 8 foot drop where the old one had stood for six decades.
+I remember waking up one morning and realizing that the stairway was now in a different place.
+A makeshift fence guarded the 8-foot drop where the old stairway had stood for six decades.

 A Tenant Moves On